cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 * Protocol
 * Family
 * State
+* InRange - In interval range
+* NotInRange - Not in interval range

 The operator types `Equal` and `NotEqual` are used to test whether the certain argument of a system call is equal to the defined value in the CR.